opencaesar/basicfamily-example/README.md

-# osr-example
+# sirius-example
-An OML example project describing the Open Source Rover mission
+An OML example showing an Eclipse-based Sirius viewpoint